HomeBureaucracyAppointmentsCAT tells Kerala govt to stop frequent arbitrary transfers of IAS officers

-In a major relief to IAS officers in Kerala, the Central Administrative Tribunal (CAT), in an interim order restrained the Kerala government from appointing or transferring IAS officers without the recommendation of the Civil Services Board, a three-member body chaired by the Chief Secretary.
+In a major relief to IAS officers in Kerala, the Central Administrative Tribunal (CAT), in an interim order restrained the Kerala from appointing or transferring IAS officers without the recommendation of the Civil Services Board, a three-member body chaired by the Secretary.

 The CAT endorsed the argument of the IAS officers that such quick transfers were affecting governance.